krakenjs/nemo/README.md

 If you use the `mochawesome` reporter, you will see these screeshots in the `Additional Context` section of the html report.

+If you are using `mochawesome` or `xunit` along with the `output.reports` setting, screenshots will be placed in the appropriate output directory based on the instance details of the test which generated them.

 ## Adding Nemo into the mocha context and vice versa

 nemo injects a `nemo` instance into the Mocha context (for it, before, after, etc functions) which can be accessed by `this.nemo` within the test suites.

 nemo also adds the current test's context to `nemo.mocha`.
 That can be useful if you want to access or modify the test's context from within a nemo plugin.

 ### Parallel functionality

 nemo will execute in parallel `-P (profile)` x `-G (grep)` mocha instances.
 The example above uses "browser" as the